Semiconductor Courses and Certifications: A Complete Guide to Learning Paths and Industry Knowledge

 Ignoring Practical Understanding

-Learning Too Many Topics at Once
+Trying to Learn Too Many Things at Once

 Overlooking Industry Changes